1230james/maitetsu-english-tweak/README.md

 #### Indentation Policy
 For consistency, please use **four spaces** for indents instead of fewer or more spaces and instead of tab characters **if you need to change the identation of any line**, but **try to avoid changing indentation where possible**.

-Lines that don't need their indentation adjusted should be left alone, since these scripts are hundreds of thousnads of lines long, and it would take a significant amount of time to replace each tab character with four spaces.
+Lines that don't need their indentation adjusted should be left alone, since these scripts are hundreds of thousands of lines long, and it would take a significant amount of time to replace each tab character with four spaces.

 #### Noteworthy Use of Conventions
 Note that quotations marks are used in the text when a character is actually speaking.
 Please do not neglect them.

 Also note that text where there is no speaker has a trailing space at the end of the string.
-I'm guessing this is for formatting reasons to make the text appear properly in-game, but for the sake of consistency, do not omit trailing spaces in non-speaking lines.
+I'm guessing this is for formatting reasons to make the text appear properly in-game without potentially conflicting with other UI elements.
+Regardless, for the sake of consistency, do not omit trailing spaces in non-speaking lines.

 #### Dialogue Array Structure
 You'll find that all the dialogue text can be found inside arrays with at least two but up to four elements inside.
 For example: